phuonglh/jvl/README.md

 sequence `[y_1, y_2,...,y_N]` where a label `y_k` in the set `[:s, :d, :r, :i, :n]`.

 To train a `Kar` model with some options, simply run `Kar.train(Kar.options)`.

+To generate training data, use the function `Mutate.generate(path)`.
+The input `path` is a text file, each line contains a sentence.
+The output will be `path.inp` which is a text file of two times more lines than the input file.
+This file is used as input to the `Kar` program.